 The number one reason you should put your toilet seat down

-Leaving the toilet seat up or down has played a part in the battle of the sexes for ages, but with the Covid-19 pandemic the debate has become more serious.
-According to a CNN article, "... a new computer modeling study shows how a flushing toilet can send a cloud of little particles containing fecal matter into the air -- fecal matter that could carry coronavirus.
+Leaving the toilet seat up or down has played a part in the battle of the sexes for ages, but evidence now suggests that there is more to it than personal preference.
+According to this June 16 news article featured on CNN, "... a new computer modelling study shows how a flushing toilet can send a cloud of little particles containing fecal matter into the air -- now there is a sobering thought!

-While low flow toilets have greatly reduced this issue, every time you flush a toilet, germs can spread through the bathroom through micro-particles escaping into the air.
+Every time you flush a toilet, germs can spread through the bathroom through micro-particles escaping into the air.
 This is not good news for your otherwise clean and shiny bathroom.
-You want the bathroom to be an environment of relaxation and respite and to accomplish this, cleanliness really counts.
+You want the bathroom to be an environment of relaxation and respite so, cleanliness really counts.
 Calming showers and luxurious baths are high points in our day but thoughts of germs can be somewhat deflating.

 Luckily there is an easy fix for this issue; simply close the lid...every time!
 The lid was designed to keep germs where they belong, in the bowl and down the drain!
 If you leave the lid up when you flush, those germs can float around your bathroom, landing on any available surface, including towels, hairbrushes or even toothbrushes.
 Nobody wants that!